-You can already save some serious cash by shopping at Lidl, but with these tips you could be even better off!
+You already get a great deal when shopping at Lidl, but with these tips you could save even more on your shopping.

 Pick of the week

 Lidl launches a host of food deals on a weekly basis, called ‒ appropriately enough ‒ ‘Pick of the Week’.